Frost-Wing/osdev/doxygen-index.md

 Wait before you start! have you read [contributing.md](https://github.com/Frost-Wing/osdev/blob/main/CONTRIBUTING.md)? make sure you study that before you start contributing

 > **Note**
-> This is not an introduction page for FrostWing, if you wanted to know more about the actual operating system itself please visit [readme.md](https://github.com/Frost-Wing/osdev/blob/main/readme.md).
-This website is dedicated to guide people while using, browsing, editing, FrostWing OS
+> This is not an introduction page for FrostWing, if you wanted to know more about the actual operating system itself please visit [readme.md](https://github.com/Frost-Wing/osdev/blob/main/readme.md) or use the sidebar to access it.

 ### Information contained in this page
 This website is a very large archive for documentation of FrostWing Operating System it contains the following